jan-osch/syncrow/README.md

 # Syncrow

 Real time directory synchronization using sockets.
 It can be used as a command line tool, and as a library in other programs.

+**Currently in Beta**

 ## Installation